Jakeler/ble-serial/README.md

 Now the interesting parts are the characteristics, grouped into services.
 The ones belows the first service starting with `00002` are not interesting in this case, because they are standard values (for example the device name), if you want to know more look at [this list](https://gist.github.com/sam016/4abe921b5a9ee27f67b3686910293026#file-allgattcharacteristics-java-L57).

 After the ID, handle and type the permissions are listed in [].
 We are searching for a characteristic that allows writing = sending to the device, the only candidate in here is `0000ffe1-0000-1000-8000-00805f9b34fb` (spoiler: a HM-11 module again).
-Same procedure with the read characteristic, this modules handle read and write through the same characteristic, but some other chips split it.
+Same procedure with the read characteristic, this modules handles read and write through the same characteristic, but some other chips split it up.

 ### Connecting a device